ingconti/AutomatonFromNetwork/readme.md

 Allowed commnads are:

-G (GO!)
+- "G" (GO!)
-"initial: char  of every state.
+- every initial char of every state, i.e. "E", "M"..."E"
-"P" to pay.
+- "P" to pay.

 You cannot go back when specifying state.

 NOTE: you cannot finish lunch with out PAYING!
-So at any state you can pay.
+You can any state you are.

 --
 to test against console:

 /usr/bin/nc 127.0.0.1 1234
-and type in console: server will receive.
+and type in console: server will receive and send back some info. (in server more details about internal state)